 Ultralight (Ski Mountaineering)

 Sidecountry, synonymous with "slackcountry" or "lift-accessed backcountry," describes out-of-bounds skiing that is easily accessed from the resort.
 In many areas, skiers can ride a lift, skin for a few minutes to the area boundary, and find themselves in legitimate backcountry terrain.
 Because sidecountry terrain necessitates far less uphill travel than other forms of backcountry skiing, an ideal sidecountry boot will prioritize stiffness and stability on the downhill (similar to a typical alpine boot) over uphill comfort and weight savings.
-Look for an increase in weight, bulkier designs, less cuff rotation, four buckles, a removable tongue, and compatibility with alpine bindings.
+Look for an increase in weight, bulkier designs, less cuff rotation, four buckles, a slightly more forward lean, and compatibility with alpine bindings.
 Boots like the Lange XT Free LV and Rossignol Alltrack Elite fit squarely into this category.
-And we'd be remiss not to emphasize here that sidecountry skiing holds almost all of the same risks as any other kind of backcountry skiing, so don't go unless you are prepared with the proper equipment and training (you can see our full backcountry skiing checklist here).
+And we'd be remiss not to emphasize here that sidecountry skiing holds almost all of the same risks as any other kind of backcountry skiing, so be sure you are prepared with the proper equipment and training (you can see our full backcountry skiing checklist here).

 All-Around (Alpine Touring)

 The flex rating describes how much pressure must be applied to flex the boot forward at the ankle while in ski mode.
-A lower number means the boot is softer, while a higher number means the boot is stiffer, and you'll find numbers ranging from 60 at the low end for a super soft beginner alpine boot up to the 130+ for an expert model.
+A lower number means the boot is softer, while a higher number means the boot is stiffer, and you'll find numbers ranging from 70 at the low end for a super soft beginner alpine boot up to 130+ for an expert model.
 It's worth mentioning that there isn't a standardized test to establish these ratings—it's up to the manufacturer to list them.
-But for the most part, we've found it to be a helpful tool (and we call out any boots that don't seem to match their given flex rating in the write-ups above).
+But for the most part, we've found the flex rating to be a helpful tool (and we call out any boots that don't seem to match their given rating in the write-ups above).
 Typically, less experienced skiers will prefer a boot on the soft side, while advanced skiers will want the power transfer and stability of a stiffer boot.
-Furthermore, female skiers often prefer boots with lower flex ratings, which is reflected in the offerings on the market.
+Furthermore, female skiers or those with lighter builds often prefer boots with lower flex ratings, which is reflected in the offerings on the market.